By

 Data Analytics

-Descriptive analysis reveals what has happened in your marketing data, using statistics and visualizations to guide your data-driven decisions.
+Descriptive analytics reveals what happened in your marketing data using statistics and visualizations to guide your data-driven decisions.

 Summary